Beliavsky/Fortran-code-on-GitHub/README.md

 [gemini3d](https://github.com/gemini3d/gemini3d): ionospheric fluid electrodynamic model

+[geoclaw](https://github.com/clawpack/geoclaw): specialized version of some Clawpack and AMRClaw routines that have been modified to work well for certain geophysical flow problems.

+Currently the focus is on 2d depth-averaged shallow water equations for flow over varying topography.

 [GrowClust](https://github.com/dttrugman/GrowClust): program for the relative relocation of earthquake hypocenters based on waveform cross-correlation data, by dttrugman and sean0921

 [ICM_Hydro](https://github.com/CPRA-MP/ICM_Hydro): code corresponding to paper "Ecohydrology component of Louisiana’s 2012 Coastal Master Plan: mass-balance compartment model"